Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Tiled Prompts

-with aggregation performed as in Sec.~\ref{sec:latent-tiling}.
-A detailed description of the procedure is given in Algorithm~\ref{alg:tiledprompts}.

-Collectively, the set of local prompts $\{\vc_\text{local}^{(j)}\}_{j=1}^N$ effectively mitigates both prompt sparsity and misguidance by providing localized, tile-specific semantics that are typically absent or misleading in a single global caption.
-Tiled prompts reduce the misguidance $\|\boldsymbol{\delta}_i(\vc)\|$ by constructing $\vc=\vc_{\text{local}}^{(i)}$ to be semantically consistent with the tile, thereby improving fidelity and reducing artifacts at high resolutions.
+where $\eta_i$ is sampling noise.
+Collectively, the set of local prompts $\{\vclocal\}_{i=1}^N$ effectively mitigates misguidance by providing localized, tile-specific semantics that are typically absent or misleading in a single global caption.
+Tiled prompts reduce the misguidance $\deltac$ by constructing $\vc=\vc_{\text{local}}^{(i)}$ to be semantically consistent with the tile, thereby improving fidelity and reducing artifacts at high resolutions.